Zayn Malik Pleads No Contest to Charges of Harassing Gigi and Yolanda Hadid - E! Online

 He added, "This was and still should be a private matter but it seems for now there is divisiveness and despite my efforts to restore us to a peaceful family environment that will allow for me to co-parent my daughter in a manner in which she deserves, this has been 'leaked' to the press.
 I am hopeful though for healing for all involved with the harsh words shared and more importantly, I remain vigilant to protect Khai and give her the privacy she deserves."

 Gigi's rep told E!
 News the supermodel "is solely focused on the best for Khai" and "asks for privacy during this time."

-It appears that Gigi and Zayn have also gone their separate ways.
-A source told E!
-News the former couple, who first sparked romance rumors in 2015 and have broken up and gotten back together a few times over the years, "aren't together right now."
+Amid the family dispute, E!
+News confirmed Gigi and Zayn have split, with a source telling E! the on-again, off-again duo, who first sparked romance rumors in 2015, "aren't together right now."

 E!
 News has reached out to Zayn's, Gigi's and Yolanda's reps for comment but has yet to hear back.